 Image Source – Net Promoter Score System

-So, to check the loyalty of your B2B audience, you can send NPS Surveys at various touchpoints such as post-purchase, post-payment, and after-ticket resolution.
+So, to check the loyalty of your B2B audience, you can send NPS Surveys at various touchpoints such as post-purchase, invoicing, post-payment, and after-ticket resolution.
 This helps you to get a genuine picture of how your audience is perceiving your products and services.

 The feedback provides you with powerful ideas to improve business.
 Acting upon the NPS data (having ideas and suggestions) helps you to improve your products, services, and business operations.
 This further helps you to retain your B2B Customers.

 Being a B2B company, you also deploy the NPS effectively.
 It enables you to get more actionable feedback, drives a high response rate, and other benefits.
-Use NPS Software to automatically generate feedback to survey your clients and B2B audiences and find what exactly they expect from your business.
+Use NPS software to automatically generate feedback to survey your clients and B2B audiences and find what exactly they expect from your business.

 Archit Jain is a content writer and strategist, with extensive work, in the IT industry.
 He works with Zonka Feedback.
 He is passionate about writing on customer experience, customer satisfaction, customer feedback, and net promoter score.